canonical/ubuntu-server-documentation/how-to/how-to-report-a-bug-in-ubuntu-server.md

 Please choose (1/C):  1
 ```

 The browser that will be used when choosing '1' will be the one known on the system as `www-browser` via the [Debian alternatives system](https://manpages.ubuntu.com/manpages/en/man1/update-alternatives.1.html).
-Examples of text-based browsers to install include links, elinks, lynx, and w3m.
+Examples of text-based browsers to install include links, ELinks, lynx, and w3m.
 You can also manually point an existing browser at the given URL.

 ### V: View